 In our last blog post we discussed the idea of transition pieces - those items in your wardrobe that help you transition through the awkward temperatures when it’s not quite cold but definitely not warm - and how they can make dressing in the Fall and Spring that much simpler.
 The first transition piece that we recommended everyone have in their wardrobe is a long flowy skirt, one that can be paired with a warm sweater when it’s cooler or a lite jacket when it’s warm.
 Today we’re bringing you our second recommendation, which is a wrap cardigan!
 Wrap cardigans are great because they’re breathable for those warmer days and super easy to layer when it’s a bit chilly.

 For this fun fall project we are using the Seamly Wrapped Cardigan pattern, which was a collaboration pattern between Seamly and IndieSew.
 There's a great write up about it by Beth at SEW DIY you can check out.
-Unfortunately, since purchasing this pattern IndieSew has become Allie Olson sewing patterns and this beautiful cardigan has been removed from the website.
+Unfortunately, since purchasing this pattern IndieSew has become Allie Olson sewing patterns and this beautiful cardigan has been removed from their website.
 This wrap cardigan pattern from Trash to Couture, however, is a great alternative to the Seamly Wrapped Cardigan pattern.
 She even shows you how to create the garment pattern yourself!
 This pattern checks off all the essential elements of a good wrap dress - thigh length, flowy, cozy and cute!
 Cardigans like this one are also super easy to add personal touches to, which you’ll see a great example of in our finished product!

 Allie Olson still has other SUPER cute patterns though, even without the wrap cardigan, such as this gorgeous wrap dress and this fall friendly jacket.
 I could DEFINITELY recommend you check out her site for some other sewing inspo!